StefKirsch/mpath_fitbit_merge_and_clean/readme.md

 I tested the script with the sample data I received and also tested it with incomplete data sets.
 It seems reasonably robust to those.
 There might be some edge cases though where the script breaks down.

 > Tip: You can collapse the sections below in R and jump to a section with with the navigation pane on the right (you might have to make it visible)

+Make sure that all variables in the the ESM data are also in `translation_key.xlsx`.
+If that is not the case, the missing variables will keep their Dutch names and you will get a warning.